EbrahimHiggi/CarNest/README.md

 ## 📌 Features

-Fully responsive design (works on desktop and mobile).
+- Fully responsive design (works on desktop and mobile).
-Car listings with images, prices, and specifications.
+- Car listings with images, prices, and specifications.
-Modern homepage layout with attractive UI.
+- Modern homepage layout with attractive UI.
- Option to add customer reviews or ratings.
+- Option to add customer reviews or ratings.

  ## 🛠️ Technologies Used

 - **HTML5** – Structure of the web pages.
 - **CSS3** – Styling and layout.
-- **JavaScript – Interactivity and dynamic features.
+- **JavaScript** – Interactivity and dynamic features.
 - *(Future-ready for backend or database integration).*

  ## 📸 Screenshots

- ##  Future Improvements
+ ## ✨ Future Improvements

-Add a car booking system.
+- Add a car booking system.

-Integrate with a real car API.
+- Integrate with a real car API.

-Multi-language support (English / Arabic).
+- Multi-language support (English / Arabic).

+ ## 🌐 Live Demo

+Check out the live version here:

+ ## 👨‍💻 Author

+Ebrahim Higgi